steveparker-1984/devops-test/README.md

 - Create a local admin user using the form and start jenkins

+- Navigate to Manage Jenkins > Manage Plugins.
+Select the Available tab, search and install Blue Ocean.

-- Open blueocean, create a pipeline.
-Select git and use the https url for this repo.
+- Open Blue Ocean, create a pipeline.
+Select git and use https://github.com/steveparker-1984/devops-test.git for the URL.
 For credential, enter your github username and a personal access token.

--
+- A build will trigger automatically.
+See Build section below for more info

+### Build